Haidbauer incident: Apology

-Ten years later Wittgenstein was living in Norway, and went through a period of wanting to make confessions to his friends about various issues, one of which was his use of violence against the children in Austria.
+Ten years later Wittgenstein was living in Norway and went through a period of wanting to make confessions to his friends about various matters, one of which was his use of violence against the children in Austria.
 One of the friends he confessed to, Fania Pascal, recalled the confession as: During the short period when he was teaching at a village school in Austria, he hit a little girl in his class and hurt her (my memory is, without details, of a physically violent act).
 When she ran to the headmaster to complain, Wittgenstein denied that he had done it.Another friend, Rowland Hutt, remembered the confession differently, and said it concerned having lied about the Haidbauer incident during the court case.
 In the same year that Wittgenstein made this confession to friends, he also travelled to Otterthal and appeared without warning at the homes of the children he had hurt.
 He visited at least four of them, asking for their forgiveness.
 One villager, George Stangel, recalled:

 I myself was not a pupil of Wittgenstein's, but I was present when shortly before the war Wittgenstein visited my father's home to apologize to my brother and my father.
 Wittgenstein came at midday, at about one o'clock, into the kitchen and asked me where Ignaz is.
 I called my brother, my father was also present.
 Wittgenstein said that he wanted to apologize if he had done him an injustice.
 Ignaz said that he had no need to apologize, he had learned well from Wittgenstein.
 Wittgenstein stayed for about half an hour and mentioned that he also wanted to go to Gansterer and Goldberg to beg their pardon in a similar way.

 He also visited Hermine Piribauer, the girl whose ears he had pulled, who apparently replied to the apology with: Ja, ja.
 Monk writes that Wittgenstein regarded the confessions as a form of surgery to remove cowardice.
 In 1937 he wrote in a notebook:

 Last year with God's help I pulled myself together and made a confession.
 This brought me into more settled waters, into a better relation with people, and to a greater seriousness.
 But now it is as though I had spent all that, and I am not far from where I was before.
 I am cowardly beyond measure.
 If I do not correct this, I shall again drift entirely into those waters through which I was moving then.